ivandavidov/myfire/README.md

 It's up to you to find appropriate persisting mechanism for your firewall.
 Both ``iptables`` and ``ipset`` provide such persistence functionality but the actual usage differs depending on your Linux distribution.
 If you manage to do that, then obviously you don't need to go through the MyFire setup process after machine reboot.

 And last but not least - you can use the ``myfire-uninstall`` command to uninstall MyFire from your system.
 Note that this will remove MyFire from your system but this will leave the ``iptables`` and ``ipset`` configurations intact, so your system will still be protected.

+## Additional functionalities

+* ``myfire-green`` - remove IP address/range from all DB files.
+The existing firewall rules will not be changed.
+* ``myfire-rebuild`` - simple wrapper for full firewall reset and initial DB processing.
+The existing DB files are not updated.